1. Colossus of Rhodes.

 It's a sepulture or tomb that homes her grave and it is coated entirely with white marble.

 The central dome of the Mausoleum is flanked by four smaller domes and 4 slender Minarets, that rise 162 feet.
 The entire edifice is embellished with decorated styles of flowers.
-It is composed of the main entrance, a mosque, gardens, and alternative palatial buildings, on the banks of the Jamuna river.
+It comprises the main entrance, a mosque, gardens, and alternative palatial buildings, on the banks of the Jamuna River.

 Enjoyed this post?
 Never miss out on future posts by following us